twosixlabs/acsploit/examples/STAC-textcrunchr_3/Walkthrough.md

     Runtime: 300 seconds
 ```
 To use `TextCrunchr3` from the `textcrunchr_3` directory, run `./challenge_program/bin/textcrunchrhost_1 <file>`, where file can be a zip, bz2, or tar file.
-From this point forward we are going to omit the paths to files and the textcrunchrhost_1 program for brevity, and assume that all commands are run from the acsploit directory.
+From this point forward we are going to omit the paths to files and the `textcrunchrhost_1` program for brevity and assume that all commands are run from the acsploit directory.

 ## Identifying Attack Vectors

-Looking at the source code for the program with JD-Gui, we note there are custom classes for ZipDecompressor, HashMap, and Sorter.
+Looking at the source code for the program with JD-Gui, we note the custom classes `ZipDecompressor`, `HashMap`, and `Sorter`.
 ACsploit can generate potential exploits for all three.

-Note that if ACsploit's exploits fail, it does not prove that these classes do not have algorithmic complexity issues, but it does help us triage some of the most likely sources of vulnerabilities.
+(Note that if ACsploit's exploits fail, it does not prove that these classes do not have algorithmic complexity issues, but it does help us triage some of the most likely sources of vulnerabilities.)

 ![JD-Gui](images/jdgui.png)